 CIBC has a team of advisors which have been managing the majority if the County's investment portfolio since the later part of 2013.
 This relationship began with the management of the County's bond portfolio, but has grown to involve a more comprehensive and diversified portfolio built upon a relationship of communication and monitoring that is based on CIBC's proven track record in the municipal investment market.
 Finance staff have regular communication with the CIBC team.
-The County's investment committee (consisting of the Mayor, Chief Administrative Officer, Chief Financial Officer/General Manager of Financial and Data Services and the Treasurer) meet at least semi-annually with the CIBC team to review the portfolio's performance.
+The County's investment committee (currently consisting of the Mayor, Chief Administrative Officer, Chief Financial Officer/General Manager of Financial and Data Services and the Treasurer) meet at least semi-annually with the CIBC team to review the portfolio's performance.
 In addition, monthly internal investment performance reports are produced for monitoring.

-Though the market took a hit in early 2020 as a result of the global pandemic, there was a positive upswing in the last quarter of the year, which has continued in to 2021.
-A projected weighted average yield to maturity of 4.0% is being proposed as a target for 2021.
-This 2021 rate will be what the County uses to benchmark actual performance during 2021.
-It is anticipated that stronger earnings will continue into 2021 and the County's investment manager is confident that strong yields will return within the next five years.
-Though the returns may fluctuate significantly over the next couple of years, it is anticipated that an average yield of 4.0% over the term of the investments is a realistic and obtainable goal.
+Despite market impacts as a result of the COVID-19 pandemic, there was continued positive growth overall throughout 2021.
+A projected weighted average yield to maturity of 4.0% is being proposed as a target for 2022.
+This 2022 rate will be what the County uses to benchmark actual performance during 2022.
+Though returns may fluctuate significantly over the next few years, it is anticipated that an average yield of 4.0% over the term of the investments is a realistic and attainable goal.